ErikM1974/Embroidery_2025/README.md

 | 144-288       | $8.00                                   |
 | 288+          | $7.50                                   |

-For 1-23 caps, use the 24-71 tier pricing plus handling and digitizing fees (if toggled).
+For 1-23 caps, use 24-71 tier pricing plus handling and digitizing if toggled.

 **Cap Additional Logos:**